Ian Banks (footballer)

 Ian Frederick Banks (born 9 January 1961) is an English former professional footballer who played for Barnsley, Leicester City, Huddersfield Town, Bradford City, West Bromwich Albion, Rotherham United, Darlington and Emley.
 He has also been a coach including at Chesterfield and former club Bradford City, both alongside Nicky Law.
-His son Oliver is also a professional footballer.

 Banks was the manager of AFC Emley during the 2008–09 and 2009–10 seasons becoming the first person to be manager of the previous Emley and the current Emley.

 His son, Ollie Banks, is also a professional footballer.